GardunoND/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map- calls a provided cb function once for each element in a provided array and provides a new array with the results
+      used when you need to preserve the original data from the provided array

+.reduce - takes a cb function and an optional initial value, accumulates values from an array and returns a single value
+          finding averages of selected city populations

+.filter - tests each item in an array for true and returns those items in a new array
+          filtering an array of genders

 2. Explain the difference between a callback and a higher order function.

+callback - function that can be passed to other functions as an argument

+higher order function - a function that takes other vunctions as params

 3. Explain what a closure is.

+closure - when an inner function goes outside of its scope to grab a variable/context in its outer scope
+          Note: functions can NOT reach in to get variables/contexts

 4. Describe the four principles of the 'this' keyword.

+1 - global context - the value of 'this' will be the window or console object 2 - implicit binding - used with . syntax, and refers to 'this' specific object 3 - new binding - 'this' gets bound to the new constructor that has been created with the new keyword 4 - explicit binding - explicitly telling 'this' what to do with .bind, .call, or .apply

 5. Why do we need super() in an extended class?

+super() - used to extend a class, meaning created class will inherit any attributes from the parent

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.